 A small surf wave is below the next straightaway, near some small dinosaur statues in the park (Velociraptor wave? :-) )

-The Dino wave just downstream of the Dinosaur park is ok at most levels; kind of a side surf at low flows; rather good around 700-850cfs.
+The Dino wave just downstream of the Dinosaur park is ok at most levels; kind of a side surf at low flows; rather good around 700-900cfs.
 The Sports Park is the end of the class III.
 At lower flows wood tends to collect toward the bottom of the Sports park, on a couple of mid-river rocks.
-Then you pass under Harrison Ave, which has a good left eddy under the bridge, and some bridge-pillar-slalom moves.
+Then you pass under Harrison Ave, which has a good left eddy just past the bridge.

-After a straightaway with some problematic Russian Olive thorn trees, you approach the botanical garden, and the river bends right and has a few channels.
+After a straightaway with some avoidable Russian Olive thorn trees, you approach the botanical garden, and the river bends right and has a few channels.
 Right or center usually go well.
-Watch for wood in this area.
+Left is a wood jam.
 The botanical garden has parking and takeouts, or go under Monroe bridge on the left, and try the surf wave under the Gramercy Ave bridge (best from 750 to 950cfs).
-Take out river left below Gramercy, or down by the next footbridge.
+Take out river left below Gramercy, or down above the next footbridge at Lorin Farr.
 Watch for fish hooks in the trees over the river, all through the town section.
 Do not leave valuables visible in your car.
-The foot bridges at Lorin Farr can be a mandatory roll at high flows (a probable portage or takeout over 900 cfs).
+The foot bridges at Lorin Farr can be a mandatory roll at high flows (a probable portage or takeout over 900 cfs; the second bridge is the lowest).
 Slackwater restaurant is another good takeout, with parking that seems a bit more secure.

-Although short, Rainbow Gardens can be a good step up from Hen-Tag, with cleaner water, and a bikeable or walkable shuttle.
+Although short, Rainbow Gardens can be a good step up from Hen-Tag, even at the lowest flows (due to brush avoidance and FU rocks), with cleaner water, and a bikeable or walkable shuttle.

 Rainbow Gardens putin parking: Standard parking/meeting place now is the gravel turnout off of the Ogden Canyon road, see the map tab.
 Its closer to the river than the restaurant parking lot.
 Do not park in front of the restaurant.
 There is no reason to park behind the restaurant any more either, but if you do, use the signed spots for trail users, not the spots restricted for Rainbow Gardens customers.

-You can putin upstream below the old road bridge, to add a hundred yards.
+You can also putin upstream below the old road bridge, to add a hundred yards.

 See the Narrows description for Pineview reservoir links.